ianrandmckenzie/www.memeboilerplate.com/README.md

-# Meme Template for the World Wide Web
+# Meme Boilerplate for the World Wide Web

 ## Favicons